-- Studying Industrial Engineering is flexible - you can pursue a more technical or a more management-oriented path, customizing your approach to Industrial Engineering.
+- Studying Industrial Engineering is flexible - you can pursue a more technical or a more management-oriented path, customising your approach to Industrial Engineering.

-- Look around and you’ll only see industrial engineers - your cup, your laptop, your scarf, your notebook: everything needs someone to plan their life cycle.
+- Look around and you’ll only see industrial engineers - your cup, your laptop, your scarf: everything needs someone to plan their life cycle.
 Yup, that's the Industrial Engineer.

-What are the differences in Industrial Engineering university programmes around the world
+What are the main differences between Industrial Engineering programmes?

 Seeing how this study option is a combination of two systems, in Industrial Engineering there isn’t a consensus on how the subject should be taught and studied.
 For instance: